Michelle N. Soucy, Lic. Ac., MAOM

 Bhaird graduated cum laude from UMass Amherst with a BA in Japanese Language and Literature.
 While teaching English in Japanese elementary schools, Bhaird struggled with frequent colds and flus that quickly resolved once he sought treatment with acupuncture and Chinese herbal medicine.
 Prior to teaching in Japan, Bhaird worked as a paramedic and had been considering a career as a medical doctor.
 He spent a lot of time working in hospitals and observing conventional medical treatments of modern diseases and traumas.
 Although he has great respect for conventional medicine, he was soon impressed by the simplicity and effectiveness of Chinese Medicine, along with its absence of serious side effects.
 This actualization of the “first do no harm” tenet of medicine, together with a life long interest in Asia and martial arts, led Bhaird to the study and practice of Chinese Medicine.

 Bhaird recently served as the Executive Director of the Japan Society of Boston.
 Bhaird lives in Stow, MA with his wife and business partner, Michelle.
-In addition to practicing Chinese Medicine, he enjoys spending time with his wife and their six year old daughter, cooking, organic gardening, canoeing, hiking, practicing calligraphy, traveling and guiding trips in Japan.
+In addition to practicing Chinese Medicine, he enjoys spending time with his wife and their twelve year old daughter, cooking, organic gardening, canoeing, hiking, practicing calligraphy, traveling and guiding trips in Japan.